GeorgePimpleton/Win32-games/revised-code-WinAPI/Chapter 01/1-8 Minimal MFC App/README.md

 The 'Microsoft Foundation Classes', MFC, an encapsulation of the WinAPI in C++ classes.

-For  minimal app 'completeness' only here, no custom assets like menus or icons/cursors, the WinAPI games don't use MFC.
+For  minimal programming 'completeness' here, no custom assets like menus or icons/cursors, the WinAPI games don't use MFC.
 Though it could be possible.

 Nah, they won't.